yangtinaa/Pokedex/Pokedex/pokedex/README.md

 ## Steps

+1. Fill in password in `server.js` file
+2. Run `npm install` to install relevant `node_modules`
-1. First run `npm start` to start the server
+3. Run `npm start` to start the server
-2. In a separate terminal tab run `npm run dev` to start the client side.
+4. In a separate terminal tab run `npm run dev` to start the client side.
+5. If you encounter an authentication issue, in mysql workbench, run `alter user 'root'@'localhost' identified with mysql_native_password by 'password'` but replace 'password' with your own.

 ## Available Scripts